etwasmitbaum/i-am-acro/README.md

- acronym package for typst, aiming for multilanguage support and feature richness
+Acronym package for typst, aiming for multilanguage support and feature richness.

+For a guide how to use this package see the documentation: [docs.pdf](./docs.pdf)